naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.20-14.md

 - *Remote Routes* - these are remote networks connected to other routers.
 ROutes to these networks can be statically configured or learned through Dynamic Routing Protocols.

+Specifically, a routing table is a data file in RAM that stores route information about directly connected and remote networks.
+The routing table contains network or next-hop associations.
+These associations tell a router that a particular destination can be optimally reached by sending the packet to a specific router that represents the next hop on the way to the final destination.
+The next-hop association can also be the outgoing or exit interface to the next destination.

+#### Routing Table Sources